 Momentum trading is kind of like betting on streaks.
 If the New York Yankees have won eight games in a row, then many gamblers will bet on them to keep on winning because, as some sports analyst is bound to remark, “They’ve got momentum.”

 In the stock market, momentum trading looks to profit from investing in “hot” stocks – expecting them to stay hot – and dumping “cold” stocks, expecting them to stay cold.
-Many momentum traders use momentum scanners to help them identify trades with the best potential for making a profit.
+Many momentum traders use momentum scanners to help them identify trades with the best potential for making a profit by comparing stocks against one another.

 What is Momentum Trading?